 Provides students with details of how air and ground based Air Defence missiles are designed and used.
 The technical specifications of the equipment, the payload, armament, propulsion, guidance and control systems are reviewed.
 Students then determine which Missile assets to use to establish a defence against a given air defence threat.

 Prerequisites: AHM 1203

 This course provides the student with a thorough grounding in the international and national legal aspects of aviation, covering air law, international agreements and policies, air navigation services and aerodrome configuration and management.

 AVS 4003 Helicopter Performance (3-1-3)

 The Helicopter Performance course is designed for ab-initio helicopter trainee pilot cadets of UAE Air Force at Khalifa Bin Zayed Air College.
-It builds upon the aerodynamic information covered in the Helicopters : Principles of Flight - AVS 3163.
-Through this course, the cadets will gain knowledge about the major factors that affect the performance of a helicopter in different flight conditions such as hover, climb, level flight and autorotation.
+It builds upon the aerodynamic information covered in the Helicopters : Principles of Flight.
+Through this course, the cadets will gain knowledge about the major factors that affect the performance of a helicopter in different flight conditions such as hover, climb, level flight & autorotation.
 The cadets will also understand the weight and balance of a helicopter.
-The course material is largely modelled on Bell 407 helicopter, which is use
+The course material is largely modeled on Bell 407 helicopter used for training at KBZAC.

 Prerequisites: AVS 3163